skuplugs05/square-shopify-integration/README.md

-# square-shopify-integration
+# Square Shopify Integration
-Square Shopify integration by SKUPlugs syncs products, inventory, and orders automatically to simplify multichannel selling.
+[**Square Shopify integration with SKUPlugs**](https://skuplugs.com/square-shopify-integration/) helps businesses connect their **Square POS** with their **Shopify** online store seamlessly.
+This integration automatically syncs products, inventory, and orders between both platforms in real time.
+It reduces manual work and prevents stock mismatches.
+With SKUPlugs, retailers can manage their online and offline sales from one system while saving time and improving efficiency.
+The SKUPlugs support team also provides complete assistance to ensure a smooth and hassle-free integration process.